corinnpope/multi-user-blog/readme.md

 ## Introduction

 > This is a simple blog website that allows multiple users to post blog posts and add comments.
+It includes basic authentication features and basic security features for users.

-## Code Samples
+## Requirements

 This application was built to meet the following requirements: